-A: Indeed, in order to have a common European model and a coordinated process, the CGM process needs to start at D-2.
-The Nordic RSC will look into updating the CGM according to the latest information as an input for the coordinated DA capacity calculation.
+A: Yes, in order to have a common European model and a coordinated process, the CGM process needs to start at D-2.
+The Nordic RCC is responsible for producing CGMs according to the latest information as an input for the coordinated DA capacity calculation.

 Q: The D-2 CGM as basis for DA capacities - when will the latest updates be applied (i.e. a new wind prognosis)?

-A: It is being considered to have a CGM update in the morning of D-1.
+A: The production and consumption forecast made in D-2 remains the same throughout the DA FB CC process.
 However the capacities can be updated closer to the market opening, by the operators during their domain validation.

 Q: What will happen if the parallel runs do not deliver?